-5 yoga retreats to check out in Indonesia
+5 Yoga Retreats to Visit in Indonesia

 Not far from Australia’s northern shores lies our neighbour, Indonesia.
 Steeped in a rich spiritual history, today it offers a growing number of affordable and accessible places to learn yoga.
 The practice of yoga was spread to Indonesia, notably the island of Bali, as southern Indians migrated down through Asia, bringing Hinduism and yoga with them.
 More than 4,000 years old, yoga is an invaluable tool for bringing health, happiness and balance into your life.